Mission and Vision

 Founder & CEO

-As an educator in my 20th year, I am an unapologetic child advocate.
+As an educator for over 20 years, I am an unapologetic child advocate.
 I was blessed to find my career niche very early in life and have remained steadfast in the educational arena ever since.
 I believe learning is a process and as I evolve as an educator, I learn to keep pace and support the learning styles of today’s youth.
 I have served in a variety of positions from teacher to administration to district office administration and beyond.
 I take great pride in saying that my all time favorite position is in the classroom with the next generation of leaders.
 Developing and nurturing this non profit organization came out of a variety of goals and objectives to continually build the capacity of our nations next leaders by looking beyond the common approach.

 She responds to all emails.
 Interact with us and ask questions.
 Thank you for your support of our programs for students in grades K-12.